Kitware/QuickView/docs/userguide/control_panel.md

   dimension; these are referred to as "variables at layer midpoints" and "variables at layer interfaces", respectively.

-These three categories of variables each have their own collapsible submenu in the control panel, as shown in the screenshot here.
+The three variable categories each have their own collapsible submenu in the control panel, as shown in the screenshot here.
-Variables of other dimension sizes are currently igored by the app but can be supported upon request
+Variables of other dimension sizes are currently igored by the app but can be supported upon request.

 ### Select and load